 SOUTH CAROLINA FORESTRY COMMISSION: The South Carolina

 Forestry Commission offers an Urban/Community Forestry Grant to local jurisdictions.
 The grant can be used to improve Geographical Information System (GIS) studies, tree surveys, and environmental protection projects.
+In February 2024 the Town received an award from SCFC in partnership with GIC ( (the Green Infrastructure Center) to create a tree canopy map for the entire island; the only match required of the Town will be participation and coordination with the GIC.
 More information regarding the grant can be located at www.state.sc.us/forest.

 Image: Station 29 Sullivan’s Island